minetest/modtools/doc/mod_translation_updater.md

 ### Choosing the textdomain name

-It is recommended to set the textdomain name (for `minetest.get_translator`) to be identical of the mod name as the script will automatically detect it.
+It is recommended to set the textdomain name (for `core.get_translator`) to be identical of the mod name as the script will automatically detect it.
 If the textdomain name differs, you may have to manually change the `# textdomain:` line of newly generated files.